d12frosted/elpa-mirror/gnu/vundo-readme.txt

 Your default font needs to contain these Unicode characters, otherwise they look terrible and don’t align.
-You can find a font that covers these characters (eg, Symbola, Unifont), and set ‘vundo-default’ face to use that font:
+You can find a font that covers these characters (eg, Symbola, Unifont), and set `vundo-default' face to use that font:

     (set-face-attribute 'vundo-default nil :family "Symbola")